If I buy a home at a foreclosure sale in Alabama, can its owners later "redeem" the house?

 What Will Happen if You Don’t Give Up the Property

-Once the redeeming party pays the appropriate amount within the one-year redemption period, you must convey (sign over) the property to that party.
+Once the redeeming party pays the appropriate amount within the redemption period, you must convey (sign over) the property to that party.
 If you fail to do so or refuse to transfer the home, the redeeming party may file a lawsuit against you to enforce the right of redemption (Ala.
 Code § 6-5-255).